MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/includes/quickstarts/node-tutorial.md

 This guide provides instructions and sample code to help you get started using the Custom Vision client library for Node.js to build an image classification model.
 You'll create a project, add tags, train the project, and use the project's prediction endpoint URL to programmatically test it.
 Use this example as a template for building your own image recognition app.

 > [!NOTE]
-> If you want to build and train a classification model _without_ writing code, see the [browser-based guidance](../../getting-started-build-a-classifier.md) instead.
+> If you want to build and train a classification model _without_ writing code, see the [browser-based guidance](../../getting-started-build-a-classifier.md).

-Use the Custom Vision client library for .NET to:
+Use the Custom Vision client library for Node.js to:

 * Create a new Custom Vision project
 * Add tags to the project